corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

 date: '2020-06-12T12:00:00Z'
 menu:
   corda-enterprise-4-5:
-    identifier: one-click-developer-test-environment
+    identifier: one-click-corda-deployment
-    name: "One-click developer test environment"
+    name: "One-click Corda deployment"
     parent: corda-enterprise-4-5-corda-nodes
 tags:
 - env
 - dev

-title: One-click developer test environment
+title: One-click Corda deployment
 weight: 65
 ---

-# One-click developer test environment
+# One-click Corda deployment

-This document describes how a CorDapp developer can test their CorDapp in an Azure environment.
-It uses three Azure deployment templates.
+This document describes how Corda nodes and networks can be deployed in one click in an Azure environment.
+It uses three Azure deployment templates:

-* **CENM Deployment**: CENM is deployed onto a newly-created Kubernetes cluster.
+* **CENM Deployment**: CENM is deployed onto a newly-created Azure Kubernetes Service cluster.
-* **Nodes Onto An Existing Network**: Deploy Nodes onto an newly-created Kubernetes cluster that connects to an externally running network.
+* **Nodes Onto An Existing Network**: Deploy Nodes onto an newly-created Azure Kubernetes Service cluster that connects to an externally running network.
-* **Corda One Click**: CEMN is deployed onto a newly-created Kubernetes cluster and then nodes running a custom CorDapp are deployed.
+* **Corda One Click**: CEMN is deployed onto a newly-created Azure Kubernetes Service cluster and then nodes running a custom CorDapp are deployed.

-The templates can be found on the Azure Marketplace or downloaded from the [`corda-cloud-deployer` repo](https://github.com/corda/corda-cloud-deployer/) on GitHub.
+The templates can be found on the Azure Marketplace or downloaded from the [`azure-resource-management-templates` repo](https://github.com/corda/azure-resource-management-templates/) on GitHub.

+The deployed nodes will use H2 databases, will not be configured to use hardware security modules or Corda Enterprise Firewall instances, and will not be deployed in high-availability mode.

 ## Prerequisites

-To delpoy the one-click developer test environment on Azure, you need the following.
+To deploy the node and its CorDapps on Azure, you need the following.

 1. An Azure account
 2. A Resource Group